Ways to invest in crypto

 Learn how crypto investment vehicles work.

-• Those who buy crypto directly should note that crypto is not insured by the Federal Deposit Insurance Corporation or protected by the Securities Investor Protection Corporation.
+- Those who buy crypto directly should note that crypto is not insured by the Federal Deposit Insurance Corporation or protected by the Securities Investor Protection Corporation.
 Only buy crypto with an amount you're willing to risk losing.

-Retail investors looking to enter the market can now choose between buying crypto outright or buying a crypto-related asset.
+Despite the dramatic ups and downs of the crypto market, interest in crypto is growing.
+This has helped increase the diversity of investment options in the market.
+Investors looking to enter the market can now choose between buying crypto outright or buying a crypto-related asset.
 Those interested in the full experience of crypto ownership may opt for the former, while others may prefer indirect exposure through the latter.
+In both cases, the market now offers multiple ways to get in on the emerging crypto markets.
+Let's discuss the basics of how they work.

 What is cryptocurrency?